MicrosoftDocs/windows-driver-docs/develop/README.md

 # vsdriver
 vsdriver documentation content on private repo.
 This branch is monitored for localization.
+Updated on December 17, 2015.